asdofindia/afpi-newsletter/src/issues/volume-4/issue-1/badakere-rao.md

 Dr Rao is blessed with deep moral insight.
 Since this is coupled with humility of high order, many of us have been deprived of the opportunity to learn from him.

-His familiarity with the writings of Hippocrates, Osler, Shelley, Matthew Arnold, Ralph Waldo Emerson, the Dalai Lama, Swami Nithyananda, Gerald Durrell, Plum Wodehouse and the bird- lover T.N.A.
+His familiarity with the writings of Hippocrates, Osler, Shelley, Matthew Arnold, Ralph Waldo Emerson, the Dalai Lama, Gerald Durrell, Plum Wodehouse and the bird- lover T.N.A.
 Perumal inspire respect.

 He informed me that Dr M.K.
 Mani is one of his mentors.
 In turn, I have learnt from Dr Jaya Bajaj, scientific chairperson for the 4th National Conference on Family Medicine and Primary Care: ‘Dr B.C.
 Rao has been our mentor.'
 And so, the virtuous cycle continues to cast its beneficial spell.